shan-droid-png/AI-Powered-Women-Safety-Monitoring-System/readme.md

 - Gender recognition

-- Identifying distress signals from body language and hand gestures
+- Identifying distress signals from hand gestures

-- Recognizing forced actions (e.g., gagging, physical restraint)
+- Recognizing forced actions

 The model uses a combination of deep learning and computer vision to analyze these factors and make real-time decisions.